achtnullzwei/Doorman/docs/en/guide/firmware/homekit.md

 </div>

 ## Reset Pairing
-You can unpair all devices currently connected to your Doorman by using the `Reset HomeKit Pairing` button in the Home Assistant or Doorman web interface.
+To unpair all controllers currently paired with your Doorman,
+click the `Reset HomeKit Pairing` button in the `HomeKit Configuration` section of the Doorman web interface.